 All elected faculty Senators, Senate Officers, chairs of Senate Standing Committees, and Statewide Senators are full voting members of senate.

 The Senate Chair is typically a non-voting member but may vote as a tie-breaker.

+Elected representative senators may not hold Faculty Ex-Officio Non-voting positions on Senate.

 Faculty Membership as Ex-Officio Non-voting